apollographql/apollo-server/docs/source/migration-engine.md

 });
 ```

-## Starting Engine Proxy as a Sidecar
+## Starting Engine Proxy

-Some applications require the Engine Proxy for full response caching, so it is necessary to run the proxy as a process alongside Apollo Server.
-The `apollo-engine` package provides integrations with many [node frameworks](/docs/engine/setup-node.html#not-express), including [express](/docs/engine/setup-node.html#setup-guide), and starts the Engine Proxy alongside Apollo Server.
+Some infrastructure already contains the Engine proxy and requires it for full response caching, so it is necessary to run the proxy as a process alongside Apollo Server.
+If full response caching is not necessary, then the Engine proxy can be completely replaced by Apollo Server 2.
+The `apollo-engine` package provides integrations with many [node frameworks](/docs/engine/setup-node.html#not-express), including [express](/docs/engine/setup-node.html#setup-guide), and starts the Engine proxy alongside Apollo Server.
 The following code demonstrates how to start the proxy with Apollo Server 2.
 It assumes that the `ENGINE_API_KEY` environment variable is set to the api key of the service.

 ```js
 const { ApolloEngine } = require('apollo-engine');